keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 The body will break glucose down (with the help of oxygen) through a process called Cellular Respiration.[^27] Cellular Respiration is a form of metabolism in the catabolic pathway.

-> One of the metabolic ways our body uses to break down food uses oxygen to help create heat and ready-to-use ATP (energy) for the body.
+> It is one of the metabolic ways our body breaks down food and uses oxygen to help create heat and ready-to-use ATP (energy) for the body.

 This can get super involved and complicated, but what I’m trying to point out is the body needs oxygen to help break down food on an atomic level.